 But I don’t think I need to go through that, as that should be pretty self-explanatory.

-DBYD always have the customer’s best interest at heart.
+DBYD always has the customer’s best interest at heart.

-One of the things that DBYD have always been good at is listening to their customers and building systems to help improve the industry and make life easier for their clients.
-The idea is that they hope that this will, in turn, reduce the amount of damage to underground services that occurs.
+One of the things that DBYD has always been good at is listening to its customers and building systems to help improve the industry and make life easier for its clients.
+The idea is that they hope that this will, in turn, reduce the amount of damage to underground services that occur.

-- They added automation of plan request to customers, so that instead of waiting 48 hours to get plans back, you could get them back within a few minutes of putting the request in.
+- They added automation of plan requests to customers so that instead of waiting 48 hours to get plans back, you could get them back within a few minutes of putting the request in.